History of the United States Army: Cold War

-The end of World War II set the stage for the East-West confrontation known as the Cold War.
+The end of World War II set the stage for the East-West confrontation known as the Cold War, which lasted for the next 45 years.
 With the outbreak of the Korean War, concerns over the defense of Western Europe rose.
 Two corps, V and VII, were reactivated under Seventh United States Army in 1950 and American strength in Europe rose from one division to four.
 Hundreds of thousands of U.S. troops remained stationed in West Germany, with others in Belgium, the Netherlands and the United Kingdom, until the 1990s in anticipation of a possible Soviet attack.

 During the Cold War, American troops and their allies fought Communist forces in Korea and Vietnam (see Domino Theory).
 The Korean War began in 1950, when the Soviets walked out of a U.N.
 Security Council meeting, removing their possible veto.
 Under a United Nations umbrella, hundreds of thousands of U.S. troops fought to prevent the takeover of South Korea by North Korea, and later, to invade the northern nation.
 After repeated advances and retreats by both sides, and the PRC People's Volunteer Army entry into the war, the Korean Armistice Agreement ended the war and returned the peninsula to the status quo in 1953.

 During the 1950s, the Pentomic reorganization shifted the basic tactical unit from the regiment to the five-company battle group.
 Armored divisions did not change during the Pentomic era.
 Instead of brigades, an armored division had three Combat Commands designated: CCA, CCB, and CCC.

 On 16 December 1960, the Army Chief of Staff directed a reappraisal of division organization.
 Resulting studies were carried out between January and April 1961, and fully implemented by 1965.
 The resulting Reorganization of Army Divisions (ROAD) program shifted all types of divisions (Mechanized, Airborne, Armor, Infantry and Cavalry) to an identical structure of three brigades of three (sometimes four) battalions.
 The ROAD division consisted of a mix of nine to twelve armor and infantry battalions assigned to the division to meet the expected needs of the division based on its Mission, the likely Enemy, the Terrain/weather, and other forces available or Troops (METT).
 Each brigade would be assigned or attached the mix of battalions and companies based on the division commanders estimate based on METT.

 As operations continued, the division commander could task organize subordinate units as needed by the flow of the battle.
 The 1st Air Cavalry in Vietnam had nine battalions spread as needed between the three brigade headquarters, but often moved the equivalent of one battalion each day by airlift from one side of the battlefield to the other.
 An infantry battalion commander in 1st Infantry Division in Vietnam could expect having the number of companies under his command change at least once a day, with companies from different divisions not uncommon.
 In the "Heavy" divisions in Europe, a tank or infantry company could find itself moved to other battalions more than once a week, and to another brigade as needed.